multiparty/jiff/README.md

 instance will provide methods for sharing, opening, and performing operations on shares.

 ## Documentation
-The documentation can be generated using [JSDoc](http://usejsdoc.org/), you will find these docs under docs/jsdocs:
+The documentation can be generated using [JSDoc](http://usejsdoc.org/); you will find these docs in `docs/jsdocs/`:
 ```
 ./node_modules/.bin/jsdoc -c docs/jsdoc.conf.json
 ```
-The latest documentation can be viewed at on the [project page](https://multiparty.github.io/jiff-client/).
+The latest documentation can be viewed at on the [project page](https://multiparty.org/jiff/).

 ## Running the application
 To run a sample server:

 `$ node index.js`

-Then open `localhost:3000/apps/sum.html` (or any other file under apps/) in a browser, for every party open the page in a new tab/window.
+Then open `localhost:3000/apps/sum.html` (or any other file under `apps/`) in a browser, for every party open the page in a new tab/window.

-## Collaborators
+## Information and Collaborators
 More information about this project, including collaborators and publications, can be found at [multiparty.org](https://multiparty.org/).

 ## License